eXPressoHD/Polyjump_Public/README.md

 As the game progresses, the player learns more skills and can, for example, boost forward, swing, shoot away with cannons and much more.
 Weather also plays a role, in some levels there is an impairment of visibility or even wind, which steers the player in certain directions.

+**To protect the content, this repo "only" contains the relevant C# scripts for gameplay mechanics, camera, Steam integration and similar systems.**

 <div align="center">